Magda98/CNN-filters/readme.md

 ![image info](./doc/Cnn-Cifar.svg)

-Purpose of this work is to find the most efficient way to train a neural network to get the best accuracy.
+Purpose of this project is to find the most efficient way to train a neural network to get the best accuracy.
 Several experiments will be conducted to find the best parameters such as filters size and filters quantity.
-There will be also examined influence of kernels initialization to correctness of classification.
+There will be also examined influence of kernels initialization (Xavier Initialization and modified Xavier Initialization) to accuracy.

-There also will be implemented filters and features map visualization.

-How to calculate Conv2d out size and MaxPool2d out size:
+How to calculate Conv2d Layer out size and MaxPool2d Layer out size:

 Conv2d: